W. T. Stead: Reputation

 Following his death, Stead was widely hailed as the greatest newspaperman of his age.
 His friend Viscount Milner eulogised Stead as "a ruthless fighter, who had always believed himself to be 'on the side of angels'".

 His sheer energy helped to revolutionise the often stuffy world of Victorian journalism, while his blend of sensationalism and indignation set the tone for British tabloids.
 Like many journalists, he was a curious mixture of conviction, opportunism and sheer humbug.
 According to his biographer W. Sydney Robinson, "He twisted facts, invented stories, lied, betrayed confidences, but always with a genuine desire to reform the world – and himself."
 According to Dominic Sandbrook, "Stead's papers forced his readers to confront the seedy underbelly of their own civilisation, but the editor probably knew more about that dark world than he ever let on.
 He held up a mirror to Victorian society, yet deep down, like so many tabloid crusaders, he was raging at his own reflection."

-According to Roy Jenkins, Stead became "the most sensational figure in 19th-century journalism".
+According to Roy Hattersley, Stead became "the most sensational figure in 19th-century journalism".

 A memorial bronze was erected in Central Park, New York City, in 1920.
 It reads, "W. T. Stead 1849–1912.
 This tribute to the memory of a journalist of worldwide renown is erected by American friends and admirers.
 He met death aboard the Titanic April 15, 1912, and is numbered amongst those who, dying nobly, enabled others to live."
 A duplicate bronze is located on the Thames Embankment not far from Temple, where Stead had an office.

 A memorial plaque to Stead can also be seen at his final home, 5 Smith Square, where he lived from 1904 to 1912.
 It was unveiled on 28 June 2004 in the presence of his great-great-grandson, 13-year-old Miles Stead.
 The plaque was sponsored by the Stead Memorial Society.

 In his native Embleton, a road has been named "W T Stead Road".

-In his adopted Darlington a pub is named in his honor in the town centre.
+In his adopted Darlington a pub is named in his honour in the town centre.

-In the 2009 video game Nine Hours, Nine Persons, Nine Doors, Stead's 'How the Mail Steamer Went Down in Mid Atlantic by a Survivor, From the Old World to the New, and his death on the Titanic, is discussed by Akane Kurashiki and Junpei, who debate the possibility that Stead was undergoing automatic writing by connecting to his future self.
+In the 2009 video game Nine Hours, Nine Persons, Nine Doors, Stead's How the Mail Steamer Went Down in Mid Atlantic by a Survivor, From the Old World to the New and his death on the Titanic are discussed by Akane Kurashiki and Junpei, who debate the possibility that Stead was undergoing automatic writing by connecting to his future self.

 Resources

 Archives

-Fourteen boxes of the papers of William Thomas Stead are held at the Churchill Archives Centre in Cambridge.
-The bulk of this collection comprises Stead's letters from his many correspondents including Sir Arthur Conan Doyle, William Gladstone, and Christabel Pankhurst.
-There are also papers and a diary relating to his time spent in Holloway Prison in 1885, and to his many publications.
+Fourteen boxes of Stead's papers are held at the Churchill Archives Centre in Cambridge.
+The bulk of this collection comprises Stead's letters from his many correspondents, including Sir Arthur Conan Doyle, William Gladstone and Christabel Pankhurst.
+There are also papers and a diary relating to his time spent in Holloway Prison in 1885 and to his many publications.